The essential guide to the BMAT and UCAT

 - The second section is a 32-minute decision making test, with 29 question to answer, each referring to a test, chart, table, graph or diagram.
 This section is designed to test your ability to apply logic and analyse statistical information.
 An onscreen calculator will also be made available.

 - The third section is a 25-minute quantitative reasoning test with 36 questions, also associated with graphs, charts, tables and so on.
 This section tests your maths and problem-solving skills.
 Once again, an onscreen calculator is made available.

 - The fourth section is a 14-minute abstract reasoning test with 55 questions associated with sets of shapes.
 This subtest assesses your ability to identify patterns amongst the various abstract shapes presented.

 - Finally, the fifth section is a 27-minute situational judgement test (SJT), with 69 questions associated with 22 scenarios.
 This final section tests your capacity to behave appropriately in real world situations by asking you to respond to certain scenarios.

 Which universities require medical admissions tests?

-The BMAT is required to study medicine at the University of Oxford, the University of Cambridge Imperial College London, the University College London, the University of Leeds, Brighton and Sussex Medical School and Lancaster University, plus the University of Manchester if you're an international applicant.
+The BMAT is required to study medicine at the University of Oxford, the University of Cambridge, Imperial College London, University College London, Keele University, the University of Leeds, Brighton and Sussex Medical School and Lancaster University, plus the University of Manchester if you're an international applicant.
 If you’re considering studying dentistry at the University of Leeds or biomedical sciences at the University of Oxford you will also need to sit the BMAT.

 The UCAT is required by 30 universities, including University of Warwick, University of Sheffield, University of Manchester and University of Edinburgh.
 The full list of universities asking for this admissions test can be found on the UCAT website.